Seb-geospatial/BlenderMapDEM/README.md

 fetchDEM(north_bound, south_bound, east_bound, west_bound, API_Key, output_dir, dataset = 'SRTMGL1')
 ```

-Uses the OpenTopography API in order to fetch a .GeoTIFF raster image containing DEM metadata for your specified extent that can then be opened using GIS programs.
-Fetching data may take a few minutes depending on size of request.
+Uses the OpenTopography API in order to fetch a .GeoTIFF raster image containing DEM data for your specified extent that can then be opened using GIS programs.
+Fetching data may take a few minutes depending on size of request, this function works best for small extents.

-It is important to note that each dataset has limitations on the amount of area it can retrieve, and that fetching DEM data of a very large extent may result in long query times.
+It is important to note that each dataset has limitations on the amount of area it can retrieve, and that fetching DEM data of a very large extent may result in extremely long query times.
 Requests are limited to 500,000,000 km2 for GEDI L3, 125,000,000 km2 for SRTM15+ V2.1, 4,050,000 km2 for SRTM GL3, COP90 and 450,000 km2 for all other data.

 The resulting .GeoTIFF DEM image, while openable in GIS programs, cannot be opened directly by a standard image viewer or Blender.
 This is so other geospatial operations can be performed on the DEM before it is imported into Blender using its geographic metadata.